 Refusing to Forgive

-I’ve already dealt with this one in depth in a previous article on forgiveness, so I will not re-invent that wheel in this post.
+I’ve already dealt with this one in depth in a previous article on forgiveness, so I will not re-invent that wheel here.

 Does that extend to whether or not we make it to heaven?
 I think not, but do we really want to take that chance?
 Do we really want to gamble with our eternal destiny by disobeying Him, hanging onto offenses we have suffered, regardless of how heinous they might have been?